AssetFetch/spec/spec.md

 Clients SHOULD find an appropriate solution for storing these sensitive headers.
 They SHOULD consider storing secret headers through native operation system APIs for credential management.

 ## 9.2.
-Avoiding Relative Paths in `local_path`
+Avoiding Relative Paths in local path fields
 Datablocks of the `fetch.*` family specify a local sub-path for every component that needs to be appended to a local path chosen by the client in order to assemble the correct file structure for this asset.
-The `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
+A malicious provider might try to insert relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`../../../../example.txt`).
-Clients MUST take cate to ensure that components with references like `./` or `../` in their local path are rejected.
+Clients MUST take care to ensure that components with references like `./` or `../` in their local path are rejected.

 ## 9.3.
 Self-referencial archive components
 The notation in the `fetch.from_archive` datablock allows a provider to (accidentally or deliberately) create loops out of one or multiple archives.